- Age Requirements

 - Teacher and principal recommendation ratings must be above average indicating academic and social readiness.

-- Letters of acceptance and enrollment contracts will be offered by January 20, 2017.
-Enrollment contracts must be returned by January 31, 2017.
+- Letters of acceptance and enrollment contracts will be offered by January 20 prior to the school year for which you are applying.
+Enrollment contracts must be returned by January 31.

 - PCA participates in the I-20 Student Visa program.